Redundancy Payments for Company Directors

 Much has been written about employee rights during insolvency but less on the fact that directors themselves are entitled to redundancy payments.
 Statutory redundancy pay is available to directors (with a cap of £14,370) and can be a lifeline during the difficult circumstances of a liquidation.
 There are strict criteria for this which this article will attempt to qualify.

-What Criteria Should Directors Meet to Receive Redundancy Payments?
+What Criteria or Eligibility Should Directors Meet to Receive Redundancy Payments?

 (1) The principal criterion is that any director seeking redundancy pay must be regarded as ‘an employee of the company’ in addition to his/her role as director (i.e. his/her role was more than non-executive).